Michigan Department of Education · English Language Arts · K–12

 • Word relationships; academic language

-2-5 Reading + Language Usage Vocabulary Acq. & Use · Conventions 181–210 Split.
+2-5 Reading + Language Usage Vocabulary Acq. & Use · Conventions 181–210

 Grade 4

-StrandKey StandardsSkillsNWEA TestNWEA AreaRITNotes
+StrandKey StandardsSkillsNWEA TestNWEA AreaRIT

 RL